Container Orchestration with Amazon ECS - Task Definition and Service Design

 Services and Deployment Strategies

 An ECS service maintains the desired number of tasks and automatically restarts any tasks that terminate abnormally.
 By integrating with ALB target groups, tasks that fail health checks are automatically drained and replaced with new ones.
 Rolling updates use minimumHealthyPercent and maximumPercent settings to gradually replace tasks.
+For example, setting minimumHealthyPercent=50 and maximumPercent=200 keeps half the existing tasks running while launching new ones, then stops old tasks after the new ones pass health checks.
 Blue/Green deployments via CodeDeploy integration create a new task set for the updated version and gradually shift traffic, achieving zero-downtime deployments.
+In production, it is recommended to use CodeDeploy hooks (BeforeAllowTraffic / AfterAllowTraffic) to run automated tests and auto-rollback to the previous version within 5 minutes on test failure.
+ECS Service Connect provides native service discovery and load balancing between services within ECS, eliminating the need for separate App Mesh or Cloud Map configuration.

 Choosing Between Fargate and EC2

 Fargate is a serverless compute engine that eliminates the need to manage EC2 instances.
 You specify vCPU and memory per task and are billed only for the execution time.
 The EC2 launch type is suitable when you need to select specific instance types, use GPUs, or work with custom AMIs.
 Fargate Spot is designed for batch processing and fault-tolerant workloads, offering up to 70% savings compared to standard Fargate.
 ECS Exec lets you launch an interactive shell inside a task's container for debugging and troubleshooting.
+As of 2024, Fargate supports up to 16 vCPU / 120 GB memory per task, providing sufficient capacity for most web applications and data processing workloads.
+The EC2 launch type should be reserved for workloads requiring specialized hardware, such as ML inference on p5 instances with NVIDIA H100 GPUs or using AWS Inferentia2 on inf2 instances.
 For a comprehensive look at container orchestration, check out technical books (Amazon).

 Cost Optimization for ECS